-If you’re wondering how to cook a turkey for Christmas dinner, our simple step-by-step guide will help you achieve perfect results every time when cooking a turkey!
+If you’re wondering how to cook a turkey for the perfect Christmas dinner, our simple step-by-step guide will help you achieve fantastic results every time when cooking a turkey!
 If you’ve cooked turkey before and simply want a reminder of turkey cooking times, these steps will help you learn how to cook a turkey with confidence.

-The most important thing when it comes to how to cook a turkey is to buy the best quality turkey you can afford.
-Slower growing breeds such as bronze turkeys will have a more developed flavour and firmer texture.
+The most important thing when it comes to how to cook a turkey is to buy the best quality turkey possible.
+These days, that doesn’t necessarily mean paying the highest price.
+Some of the most affordable and cheapest Christmas turkeys from well known supermarket brands also happen to be fantastic quality too.
+Slower growing breeds such as bronze turkeys will have a more developed flavour and firmer texture – so keep an eye out for these.

 To keep the meat moist and succulent when cooking a turkey are the turkey cooking times.
 It’s important not to overcook the meat and once it’s cooked leave it to rest for at least 30 mins or preferably about an hour.
 The turkey will stay hot and the meat will relax and tenderise and be easier to carve.
 Resting the turkey also frees up the oven for you to cook the roast potatoes, stuffing and sausages.To ensure the turkey cooks evenly, remove any string or bands that tie the legs together.
 This allows the heat to flow much more freely into the turkey cavity.
 This is also why the cavity of the turkey should never be packed with stuffing, there is a danger that the temperature reached inside the bird won’t be hot enough to kill off any bacteria.
 Any stuffing should be placed in the neck cavity under the flap of skin, or roasted separately in a tin or rolled into balls and baked.